hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 This is a minimal theme version derived from the theme [Mado-11](https://github.com/hydescarf/Obsidian-Theme-Mado-11) and is inspired by the app design of [Doctave](https://www.doctave.com/).
 Certain styles are added, tweaked and removed from the original theme.
 The wave design is made with https://www.shapedivider.app/

+> Notice: The style is currently being rewriting to support Obsidian v1.0 update!

 The special CSS class `mado-side-button` is removed on this version, however, `mado-header` is remained.

 This theme is intended for minimal workflow like what you're looking at currently, and may not support other types of plugin and workflow.
 However, feel free to pull a request for plugin supports, they may be in lower priorities but I'll take my time to support them